nmoore14/neovim-docker/README.md

 - Run the following command from inside your local version to build the image:
 `docker build -t neovim-docker:v1`
 - Add the following to your zsh/bash config to use as an ide in whatever directory you are in
+    + This will clone your local config to the image and start neovim
 ```
 neovimDocker() {
     docker run \